High-tech masterpiece sets new standards if you’re prepared to pay the price

 If you’re looking for the most high-tech solution on sale right now, this is it, though the VW Crafter and MAN TGE put a greater emphasis on the ease of use for the driver.

-Historically, the Sprinter also has an unmatched reputation for reliability, and there are no signs of this changing with this generation.
+The Sprinter does have an unmatched reputation for reliability, and there are no signs of this changing with this generation.
 The three-pointed star arguably represents the best possible brand image you can present to your customers, too.

-This Sprinter was runner up in large van category in the 2020 Parkers Awards.
+This Sprinter was runner up in large van category in the 2020 and 2021 Parkers Awards.

 Skip to our full verdict on...

-- A very comfortable large van to drive; great seats, soft suspension
+- Very comfortable to drive; great seats, bump-absorbing suspension

 - Speed-sensitive electric power steering is clever but lacks feedback